MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 The **Overrides** feature is similar to Workspaces.
 Use Overrides when you want to experiment with changes to a webpage, and you need to keep the changes after page refresh, but you don't care about mapping your changes to the source code of the webpage.

-A file that overrides a file that is returned by the server is indicated by a purple dot.
+A file that overrides a file that is returned by the server is indicated by a purple dot next to the filename, throughout DevTools.

 **Related articles:**